-AFGE strongly urges the Congress to approve a 5.3% federal pay increase for 2017.
 On paper, the General Schedule pay system is a model of market sensitivity and budget prudence that upholds the government's merit system principles and guards against discrimination.
 It has extensive flexibility that allows recognition for exceptional performance and special rates for jobs that are hard-to-fill.
 But what's on paper and what occurs in practice have become two very separate things.
-The three-year pay freeze followed by two years with meager one percent adjustments and this year's 1.3 percent make a mockery of market sensitivity.
-Budget prudence has become an all-purpose excuse for reducing the living standards of middle class federal workers.
-And there remains a steady drumbeat from those who would dismantle all but a small number of federal agencies and programs that federal pay should match that of the worst private employers, and that subjectivity should replace objectivity in structuring a new system.
+The three-year pay freeze followed by two years with meager one percent adjustments made a mockery of market sensitivity.
+Budget prudence has been used as an all-purpose excuse for a reluctance to allow federal pay to keep up with inflation.
+And there remains a steady drumbeat for the view that federal pay should match that of the worst private employers, and that subjectivity should replace objectivity in structuring a new system.

 The federal payroll played no role in the creation of the economic crisis that required massive government spending to resolve.
 Federal employees did not cause the housing bubble either to inflate or to burst.
 Federal employees did not engage in speculative investments in derivatives of mortgage securities.
 Federal employees did not mislead investors, did not outsource jobs to China or Mexico, and did not destroy the financial system.

-The three-year pay freeze, and subsequent 1%-1.3% adjustments, were nothing more than symptoms of the mania for austerity and a pointless effort at appeasement to those who oppose the missions of almost every executive branch agency and program.
-It is likely that some in Congress will vote to freeze federal pay again, and the response must be an emphatic rejection of their effort to drive down living standards for federal employees, now and in the future.
-Federal employees deserve 5.3% in 2017, they deserve deliverance from the role of pawns in the war against the middle class and the war against government.
+The President's Budget makes the opening bid for annual adjustments in federal wages and salaries, and AFGE urges the Trump Administration and Congress to propose a 3.2 percent pay increase for 2018, a raise that will begin to restore living standards for a workforce that has suffered \$182 billion in losses over the last eight years.
+When politicians propose to freeze federal pay again, the response must be an emphatic rejection of their effort to drive down living standards for these middle class workers again, either now or in the future.
+Federal employees deserve better than the role of pawn in the war against the middle class and the war against government.